Provision the Data Science Virtual Machine for Linux (Ubuntu)

 Graphical SQL client

 SQuirrel SQL, a graphical SQL client, has been provided to connect to different databases (such as Microsoft SQL Server, and MySQL) and to run SQL queries.
-You can run this from a graphical desktop session (using the X2Go client, for example).
-To invoke SQuirrel SQL, you can either launch it from the icon on the desktop or run the following command on the shell.
+You can run SQuirrel SQL from a graphical desktop session (using the X2Go client, for example) using a desktop icon, or by using the following command in the shell:

 Before the first use, set up your drivers and database aliases.
 The JDBC drivers are located at: